avalonche/loaner-celo/README.md

 Make sure you put the community, community pool and loan factory addresses inside the `config.ts` file in order to use the addresses you deployed on alfajores.

 ## Experience / About us

+We're a bunch of recently/about-to-be graduated software engineers from Sydney, Australia.
+We met each out during our university studies, united over a shared interest in blockchain, smart contracts and a hunger to democratise technology for all.

+The idea of Loanr was born out of the revelation that [1.6 billion](https://www.gfmag.com/global-data/economic-data/worlds-most-unbanked-countries) people around the world remain unbanked.
+That means no access to financial products like loans and investments, or even basic protections for one's hard-earned funds.
+We made Loanr with the hope that it will offer a viable alternative to traditional financial products in the form of microfinancing.

+### Our experience building Loanr
+We asked ourselves individually how we felt as we built Loanr:

+#### Avalonche

+#### chloesli

+#### lucylq

+#### weilonying
+I mainly worked on the designs, and part of the frontend development for this hackathon.
+I also assisted with debugging and testing the contract calls that avalonche wrote.
+Blockchain development on mobile is still in its early stages and I found Celo's mobile-first approach to be a refreshing step towards making decentralised finance accessible to all.
+The main pain point for me is mainly directed towards the documentation which is still lacking in several places (although compared to libraries, still pretty good).
+I also ran into a few frustrating places where errors occurred where the stack trace didn't provide anything useful.
+Improving in these two areas would go a long way to improving dev experience on Celo.

 ## Links